 collaboration and sharing while leading efforts to improve our practices

 and technology.
-Provided post-mortem QA on critical systems for logins
+Did forensic investigations on production systems for

 2011-02-28 - 2017-04-11